Edgar Diddle

-Edgar Allen Diddle (March 12, 1895 – January 2, 1970) was an American college men's basketball coach.
+Edgar Allen Diddle (March 12, 1895 – January 2, 1970) was an American college men's basketball coach, who also coached college football and baseball teams.
 He is known for coaching at Western Kentucky University in Bowling Green, Kentucky from 1922 to 1964.
 Diddle became the first coach in history to coach 1,000 games at one school.
 Diddle was known as one of the early pioneers of the fast break and for waving a red towel around along the sidelines.
 During games he would wave, toss, and chew on this towel, and even cover his face in times of disappointment.
 His red towel is now part of WKU's official athletic logo.
 Diddle experienced only five losing seasons in 42 years.

 Early life

 He was born near Gradyville, Kentucky.
 Diddle played basketball and football for Centre College and was a member of their 1919 undefeated basketball team and 1919 undefeated football team.
 He was a halfback on the football team.
 After college, he coached basketball at Monticello High School, where he guided the team to the Kentucky State Tournament semi-finals, and then Greenville High School, which played in a regional tournament at Bowling Green.
 During the tournament, he came to the attention of officials at Western Kentucky who offered him the coaching position at the college.